GDSC-CPU/tf-workshop/slides/intro/outline.md

 # Day 1

-The power of a single neuron
+<mdi-format-quote-open />The power ⚡ of a single neuron<mdi-format-quote-close />

 - Theory <kbd>⌛ 5m</kbd>
   * machine learning